 This section is non-normative.

 The task of mapping an actual received message to a scenario declaration in Orchestra is left to implementations.
 The first level of matching is on message the msgType attribute.
-However, that message type may have several contexts.
+However, that message type may have several scenarios.
 Pattern matching strategies might include comparing a message to expected required fields, mapping values of a distinguishing field like ExecType to its code set literals, and so forth.

 Actors